haiqu/rx-nga/interfaces/C-Rx.md

 As with Nga, Rx is designed to be embedded and customized.
 This is a C language API for interacting with an Rx system.
 It includes an example *listener* which provides a minimal means of interacting with Rx, using the API and standard C libraries.

-NOTE: this is *very* early.
-Expect a lot of changes to occur in the near future.

-Compile with **-DINTERACTIVE** for the embedded listener.

 ## Notes

 Finished: